cokelaer/bioservices/doc/source/protein.rst

     Found 0 interactions in 3 common databases
     Found 1 interactions in 4 common databases

+This may be different depending on the available databases.
 Finally, you can obtain the relation that was found in the 4 databases:

 .. doctest::